cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 authenticate the server during this registration phase.
 This is the only part in OPAQUE that requires an authenticated channel, either physical, out-of-band, PKI-based, etc. This section describes the registration flow, message encoding, and helper functions.
-Moreover, it is assumed the user has a key pair (skU, pkU) that it wishes to register.
-These may be randomly generated for the account, or may be provided by the calling client.
-Importantly, this key pair MUST be suitable for the particular AKE instantiation of OPAQUE; See {{online-phase}}.
+Moreover, U has a key pair (skU, pkU) for an AKE protocol which is suitable for use with OPAQUE; See {{online-phase}}. (skU, pkU) may be randomly generated for the account or provided by the calling client.

-To begin, U chooses password PwdU, and S chooses its own pair of private-public keys skS and pkS for use with protocol KE.
+To begin, U chooses password pwdU, and S chooses its own pair of private-public keys skS and pkS for use with the AKE.
 S can use the same pair of keys with multiple users.
 These steps can happen offline, i.e., before the registration phase.
 Once complete, the registration process proceeds as follows:

 ~~~
- Client (IdU, PwdU, skU, pkU)                 Server (skS, pkS)
+ Client (idU, pwdU, skU, pkU)                 Server (skS, pkS)
   -----------------------------------------------------------------
-   request, metadata = CreateRegistrationRequest(IdU, PwdU)
+   request, metadata = CreateRegistrationRequest(idU, pwdU)

                                    request
                               ----------------->